- Contests, for questions about math and programming contests.

 How do I apply for US colleges?

-There’s so many more questions about the application process that I just can’t answer here, but that’s the general outline.
+There’s so many more questions about the form process that I can’t answer here, but that’s the general outline.
 For questions like how to write good essays or get letters of recommendation, looking things up should help.
 If you have a college-specific question that their website doesn’t answer, you shouldn’t hesitate to email them.

 One last thing.
 I applied to college after my parents kicked me out of their home, which made some parts of the process especially difficult.
 If you’re in a similar situation and have questions, feel free to email me.